wp-plugins/bettings-widget/readme.txt

 Donate link: https://flattr.com/profile/bettin_gs
 Tags: betting, statistics, sport
 Requires at least: 3.0.1
-Tested up to: 3.8.1
+Tested up to: 4.2.1
-Stable tag: 0.2.2
+Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Show your stats from Bettin.gs directly on your blog.
-This simple widget shows the ROI, number of won and lost bets as well as the average odds on your latest bets (1 month back) directly on your blog.
+This widget shows your stats from Bettin.gs, the easiest way to manage your betting portfolio, directly on your blog.
+This simple widget shows the ROI and profit, number of won bets, top sport and bookie as well as winning percentage (hit rate)directly on your blog.

 == Installation ==